The ECE Census

 Ministry Ministry of Education

-How will I know the date for the ECE Census week?
+Where to find the date for the ECE Census week

 Contact hours are the actual child-contact start and finish times for all teachers who were teaching during the ECE Census week.
 This does not include non-contact time and breaks of 15 minutes or more.